parimalgurjar/delta-demo/README.md

 # delta-demo
-this id demo for git &amp; Github class
+this id demo for git &amp; Github class.